DanMorriss/music-theory-quiz/README.md

 - You could enter a blank username so I added the validateName function to display an alert if you did not enter a valid username.
 - The next button was displaying when you start a second game.
 So I added the hide class to the button once the game difficulty was selected.
 - The rules were not displaying properly on an iPhone so i changed the display to inline-block insde the smaller screen media-query.
+- The Validate name function was supplying a popup correctly, but then progressing onto the next page anyway.
+To fit this I nested the validation iside an if else statemnt with the submit name function.

 [Back to top](<#contents>)
 ### Unsolved Bugs